suragch/mongol-library/README.md

 * [ ] add MongolToolbar with vertical menu.
 (Toolbar can be vertical or horizontal orientation.)
 * [ ] Remove AndroidManifest rtl support option.
 (But need to check how that affects applications that do support it.)
 * [ ] The vertical punctuation characters shouldn't be rotated.
+* [ ] English and Cyrillic keyboards.
+* [ ] Add cut/copy/paste/navigation support from keyboard through `InputConnection`. (`MongolEditText` doesn't respond to some functions of the Menksoft and Delehi keyboards.)
+* [ ] Allow keyboards to be customized (color, key size, borders, popups, etc).

 #### Version changes

+* `0.9.10`: QWERTY keyboard, ability to add custom keyboard; update for Android API 27.
 * `0.9.8`: Allow both touch events and click events on `MongolEditText`; fixed spacing on `MongolAlertView` with no buttons
 * `0.9.7`: Added support for `UnderlineSpan` and `ClickableSpan`
 * `0.9.6`: fixed resizing bug, added text change listener to `MongolEditText`